19drops/19drops.github.io/source/_posts/2014-09-20-optionally-no-nulls.markdown

 comments: true
 categories: java
 published: true

 keywords: "java, optional, option, functional, programming"
-description: "Small description of the nue Optional in Java 8"
+description: "Small description of the new Optional in Java 8"
 ---

 One of the new features incorporated into Java 8 is ** Optional **, representing the